Stored Procedure

 Let's say you want to make a call to a procedure with an input parameter (Oracle, MySql, etc.):

-IMPORTANT: it's still not possible to set the IN type (VARCHAR, FLOAT, INTEGER, etc.).
+Currently, it's not possible to set the IN type (VARCHAR, FLOAT, INTEGER, etc.).

 Example